 Erasmus MC, Rotterdam NL

 The analysis of collected data is an inevitable part of almost any medical research project.
 Consequently, knowledge of and insight in the basic principles of data-analysis are essential for medical researchers.
 The course CC02 - Biostatistical Methods I: basic principles is designed to teach classical and basic statistical techniques for the analysis of medical research data.
 The course comprises lectures as well as computer practicals, in which students will apply the widely used statistical software packages SPSS and/or R to work through exercises.

 CC02 consists of two parts.
 In part A, which lasts one week, basic applications of biostatistics will be introduced, including descriptive statistics, general principles of statistical hypothesis testing, statistical inferences on means and proportions, and interval estimates for association measures.
 In part B, which last two weeks, more advanced methods will be discussed, including linear correlation and regression, multiple linear regression, analysis of covariance, regression diagnostics, stratified analysis and time-to-event analysis.
 The logistic regression model and the Cox proportional hazard regression model will be introduced briefly.

 During the lectures, time will be spent on practical examples and exercises.
-SPSS will be introduced in the first week.
-Throughout the course, examples of SPSS-programmes and -output will be demonstrated in relation to the several topics that will be discussed.
+Throughout the course, examples of SPSS- and R-programmes and -output will be demonstrated in relation to the topics that will be discussed.